ezekg/channy/README.md

 [![NPM](https://img.shields.io/npm/v/channy.svg?style=flat-square)](https://www.npmjs.com/package/channy)
 [![Bower](https://img.shields.io/bower/v/channy.svg?style=flat-square)](http://bower.io/search/?q=channy)

 `channy` is a Go channel-like observer that allows easy orchestration of arbitrary events.
+It lets you to get rid of binding events to DOM elements (because those aren't very reusable across elements), and instead, to let `channy` message the members of a channel.
+As stated above, this is loosely based on the _flow_ associated with Go's channels.
+I use this library for most of my projects, so I thought I'd stop copying and pasting it and also keep it nice and versioned. :+1:

 ## Install
 ```